 - 1.1.
-The purpose of this document is to outline the process of applying for access to HQIP commissioned data sets including data collected as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP) - 1.2.
-The guidance below should be reviewed in parallel and is intended to complement the HQIP Data Access Request Form (DARF), Data Sharing Agreement (DSA) and information listed on the HQIP website. - 1.3.
+The purpose of this document is to outline the process of applying for access to HQIP-commissioned data sets including data collected as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP) - 1.2.
+The guidance below is intended to complement the HQIP Data Access Request Form (DARF), Data Sharing Agreement (DSA) and information listed on the HQIP website and should be reviewed in parallel with each of these - 1.3.
 This guidance should be used by data access applicants during the process of making an application - 1.4.
-This guidance should also be used by NCAPOP audit and clinical outcome review programme providers who are required to review, and where appropriate support requests for access to the data that they collect under contract to HQIP - 1.5.
+This guidance should also be used by NCAPOP audit and clinical outcome review programme providers who are required to review and, where appropriate, support requests for access to the data that they collect under contract to HQIP - 1.5.
 Please note that although the guidance set out in this document is aligned with current information governance standards, it does not replace, supersede, or otherwise invalidate other available guidance and best practice